Last Minute Gift Ideas

 2. Attention Span

-Putting together puzzles can help children on the autism spectrum practice devoting their attention and focus on a specific topic or activity.
+Putting together puzzles can help children and adults with ASD practice devoting their attention and focus on a specific topic or activity.
 Over time, as they begin to cultivate the ability to focus on one thing, they can attempt increasingly challenging puzzles.

 3. Memory Improvement

 Think of a puzzle as a tangible way to watch someone exercise their brain.
-As children learn to pay attention to what’s in front of them, they’ll begin to be able to focus on other things as well.
-Over time, they will learn to hear what their teacher is saying and retain the information for later.
+As individuals learn to pay attention to what’s in front of them, they’ll begin to be able to focus on other things as well.
+Over time, they will learn to hear what their therapist or teacher is saying and retain the information for later.

 4. Problem-Solving